 Even a year after a tooth is extracted, up to 25% of our jawbone may shrink.
-Dental implants are crucial to prevent the resorption from further developing, since their titanium roots provide the pressure a healthy jaw demands, but they require space and a strong enough alveolar bone to be placed.
+Dental implants are crucial to prevent the resorption from further developing since their titanium roots provide the pressure a healthy jaw demands, but they require space and a strong enough alveolar bone to be placed.

 A comprehensive consultation is always required, so we can help determine whether you need a bone graft or not.

 Types of Bone Grafts

-A first variation, called socket graft, is applied to patients right after a dental extraction to cover up the space where a tooth used to be.
+A first variation, called socket graft or socket preservation, is applied to patients right after a tooth extraction to cover up the space where a tooth used to be.

 Patients who already present a noticeable reduction can opt for a block bone graft, where a piece of bone shaped according to the size of the reduced area will be attached to it with tiny titanium screws.

 There is a last type of graft called a sinus lift that is required when the superior premolar or molar teeth are removed, as it causes the sinus membrane to fall downwards, reducing the upper jaw volume as a result.

 What to Expect During Recovery

 You can expect to feel minimal discomfort and swelling in the grafted area over the first couple of weeks, but the recovery from a bone grafting surgery is usually not painful at all.

 Both socket and block bone grafts tend to restore and fuse with your jaw in four to six months.
 The sinus membrane can take up to nine months to heal after a sinus lift in certain patients.

-If you would like to learn more about bone grafts, or to determine if you may be a candidate for dental implants, please do not hesitate to schedule a consultation with us at Mountain State Oral and Facial Surgery at 304-345-1092 today.
+If you would like to learn more about bone grafts or to determine if you may be a candidate for dental implants, contact Mountain State Oral and Facial Surgery at one of our locations near you!